schluppeck/dafni/Introduction.md

 ## What's the plan?

-1. Acquire some functional MRI data in a simple, but real experiment
+1. Acquire some [functional] MRI data in a simple, but real experiment
 2. Analyze the data with ``fsl`` [(FMRIB webpage)](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki)
 3. Learn a bit about ``UNIX`` and version control, in particular ``git`` and ``github``
 4. Use ``Matlab`` to inspect and visualise some data
+5. [optional] anatomical, diffusion weighted +/- multi-echo data (T2*)

 ---